May to meet Merkel and Macron for last-minute Brexit talks on eve of key summit

 Theresa May is to make a whistle-stop trip to Berlin and Paris for last-minute talks with Angela Merkel and Emmanuel Macron on the eve of a summit which will determine the future of Brexit.

-The leaders of the 27 remaining EU nations have been summoned to Brussels for an emergency summit of the European Council on Wednesday, just two days before the UK is due to leave the EU under current plans.
+The leaders of the 27 remaining EU nations have been summoned to Brussels for an emergency meeting of the European Council on Wednesday, just two days before the UK is due to leave under current plans.

-The Prime Minister’s visits on Tuesday appear to make it unlikely that any compromise deal thrashed out with Labour will be put before MPs ahead of the summit, with no face-to-face talks currently scheduled with the Opposition.
+The Prime Minister’s visits on Tuesday appear to make it unlikely that any compromise Brexit deal thrashed out with Labour will be put before MPs ahead of the summit, with no face-to-face talks currently scheduled with the official Opposition.

 Downing Street said that “good-natured” dialogue with Labour had continued through the weekend, following a series of formal meetings last week, with both sides showing a “willingness to co-operate”.